RonaldDijkstra/wildfestivalgroningen/source/localizable/faq/_content.en.md

 ## What does a token cost?

 Tokens cost € 2 each and can be broken into halves.
 The price can vary per beer, cider and wine.
+We serve in glasses from 8 cl.

 ## How long does a session last?